Meal Prepping Basics

 Choose Nutrient-Rich Ingredients

 When selecting your ingredients and recipes for the week, choose nutrient-rich foods.
 By preparing your meals in advance, you can pack in healthy and robust meals for you and your family.
-Selecting real and raw foods ensures you’re getting all the vitamins and nutrients needed.
 Cooking at home allows you to know that the foods you are eating haven’t been processed or altered.
-They are full of naturally occurring vitamins, minerals and enzymes.
+They are full of naturally occurring foods.

 When looking to sweeten your meals, turn to honey to maintain the raw and natural quality of your food.
-Unlike processed sugar, honey provides nutrients and vitamins that will only enhance your delicious home cooked meals.
-And make sure to select a raw, unfiltered honey rather than a processed option.
 With Nature Nate’s honey, you know that your honey has not been processed or altered.
 We gently strain our honey to remove leftover bee parts and chunks of wax and then lightly warm it so it can slip into our bottles.
 Choosing Nature Nate’s honey is just like cooking at home—you know exactly what’s in your food and what’s not.
 Our honey is just pure honey!